 If you live in a listed property, you may not be allowed to replace your single glazed windows with double glazing.
 One option to improve the warmth of your home, which is often preferred by planning officers, is secondary glazing.

 Secondary glazing provides the benefits of modern glazing solutions while retaining the existing external windows.

 Secondary glazing solutions are unique depending on the configuration of the existing windows.
 At The Sash Window Workshop we are able to offer both sliding and hinged secondary glazing systems to suit your individual requirements.

 Can I Double Glaze Existing Wooden Sliding Sash Windows?

-As long as the frames are deemed to be in a good condition and deep enough to accommodate a double glazed unit, The Sash Window Workshop’s new sashes into existing window frames service allows you to double glaze your existing sliding timber windows without replacing the window frame.
+As long as the frames are deemed to be in a good condition and deep enough to accommodate a double glazed unit, The Sash Window Workshop’s new sashes into existing window frames service allows you to double glaze your sliding timber windows without replacing the window frame.

 Our surveyor will conduct a thorough survey of the windows and doors in your property and will advise you if this product is suitable to meet you individual requirements.

 The service works by replacing the moving parts (the sashes) in the windows with double glazed sliding sashes.
 Some of the benefits include: